-(Last Updated on : 28/03/2016)
+(Last Updated on : 13/03/2020)

-Teachings of Lord Mahavira
+The teachings of Lord Mahavira

 and various experiences of life that could be stopped and by a course of discipline lead to salvation.
 Action should be destroyed.
 One living in a household can do so gradually if he first avoids evil Karmas and gradually ceases from Karma

 carried on with this ascetic life style which included fasting and deep meditation.
 Mahavira strengthened his knowledge and spread his message among the people.
 He spoke in the Audramagadhi language.
 Some people were inspired by his teachings to give up all possessions and become monks and nuns.
 Others followed Mahavira's teachings without giving up their homes and families and work.

 Mahavira's message contains the basis of right knowledge that teaches us that each one of us is what we have made ourselves by our actions in this life and in previous lives.
 Every individual is a pure spirit or soul which is capable of complete knowledge and freedom.
 Mahavira teaches us how to start freeing ourselves from the restrictions and miseries of karma.
 These vows cannot be implemented completely without accepting the philosophy of non-absolutism and the theory of relativity.
 Monks and nuns strictly follow these while the laypeople observe them as much as possible.